swiftlang/swift-evolution/proposals/nnnn-ifswift-lessthan-operator.md

 In the former snippet, the `!` can be easily missed in a code review.
 The latter snippet reads more like plain English.

+Support for other operators like "<=" and ">" is not desired, as they make a statement about future releases and they don't account for patch releases.
+That means that client code will need to be updated if a patch release didn't fix a particular issue with the compiler, for example.

 ## Proposed solution

 The solution is small change in the parser so that the operator "<" is